The Phantom by El Osas Iyalekhue : A Dramatic Magnification of Woes of Thespian Gentlemen and Women…

 MELLOW: why me?

-CECE: because you two need to sort out your differences before we
+CECE: because you two need to sort

 Continue the initiation…